 Going waste free has another benefit too.
 Less clutter in the bathroom and in the cupboards, results in less time cleaning and a minimalist bathroom can be relaxing space to be in.

 Zero waste maybe tough to achieve in every aspect our lives but being low waste is infinitely easier.
 We promise you, that once you realise how easy it is, you might be encouraged to make zero waste swaps elsewhere too.

 Reducing waste is a priority for us here at Watson & Wolfe too.
 Our materials are all produced on rolls, which means we can cut our patterns incredibly efficiently.
 All the remnants are sent to a textile recycling plant where they are reused or re-purposed.

-Of course, recycling plastic bottles is a big part of what we do here, and this means we can make big savings on water consumption, energy and CO2 output.
-Remember, every little thing we do both personally and in our business processes all adds up to make a difference on a global scale.
+Recycling plastic bottles is a big part of what we do too, which means we can make big savings on water consumption, energy and CO2 output.
+Remember, every little thing we do both personally and through the course of our business all adds up to make a difference on a global scale.